davenquinn/xenoliths/paper/text/figure-captions.md

 The geotherm begins as a steady-state profile to 600 ºC and 30 km, truncated by a mantle adiabat.
-The mantle is held at asthenospheric conditions for a set period which varies between model runs (from 0 to 6 Myr) to simulate a period of active convection, after which it relaxes conductively to the concusion of the model.
+The mantle is held at asthenospheric conditions for a set period which varies between model runs (from 0 to 6 Myr) to simulate a period of active convection, after which it relaxes conductively to the conclusion of the model.
 Panel **B** shows a range of scenarios corresponding to oceanic lithosphere slices underplated at different times during the subduction history of the Farallon plate until its cessation in the Neogene.